apptainer/apptainer-userdocs/environment_and_metadata.rst

 .. code:: console

-   $ singularity inspect --json ubuntu.sif
+   $ apptainer inspect --json ubuntu.sif

 And the output would look like: